JaneChengYiChen/w2-echobot/README.md

 I took .env to be my choice because its clear and simple feature.

 (2)
-Totally having no idea to use sdk, so I did took some time to see others' code.
+Totally having no idea to use sdk, so I did take some time to see others' code.
 Many thanks especially from the very beginner like me to learn how to use this programming language.
 ```